 Our higly regarded medical team will provide you with all medical treatments that you might need required during the race week.

-Stefan Betzelt / Founder and General Manager of GlobalLimits
+Stefan Betzelt/Germany - Founder and General Manager of GlobalLimits

 Stefan has worked as a managing director for some of the leading global financial institutions before he retired in 2004 to become a self employed financial and personnel consultant.